Key U.S. Congressman offers remote voting proposal amid coronavirus relief haggling

 Under the remote voting proposal, “any member unable to travel to Washington due to the pandemic could provide specific instructions for each vote to a fellow member who has been authorized to cast those votes on their behalf,” Democratic Representative James McGovern, the rules committee chairman, said in a statement.

 The plan would need to be passed as a temporary rule change by the Democratic-majority House before it could take effect.
-House Speaker Nancy Pelosi, who had previously dismissed the idea as impractical, said on Thursday she had not yet seen any workable proposals but would be open to McGovern’s findings.
+House Speaker Nancy Pelosi, who had previously resisted the idea, said on Thursday she had not yet seen any workable proposals but would be open to McGovern’s findings.

 Congress has not met in regular session since last month because of the virus.
 Congressional leaders decided this week to extend an ongoing recess until at least May 4.